sezinarseven/stm32-temperature-measurement-with-bmp180/README.md

-# Temperature Measurement with BMP180 Digital Barometric Air Pressure Sensor for STM32 with HAL Library
+# Temperature Measurement with BMP180 for STM32 with HAL Library

 This project is a temperature measurement system using the BMP180 Digital Barometric Air Pressure Sensor and the STM32 microcontroller with HAL library.
 The BMP180 sensor is a high-precision, low-power digital barometer that can be used to measure temperature, pressure, and altitude.